Zrinka Ljutić

 Zrinka Ljutić (born 26 January 2004) is a Croatian World Cup alpine ski racer and specializes in the technical events of slalom and giant slalom.
 She made her World Cup debut at age 16 in December 2020 and competed at the 2022 Winter Olympics, in slalom and giant slalom.

 In the 2022 World Cup season, Ljutić finished thirtieth in the slalom standings.
+Ljutić achieved a breakthrough in the 2025 season, scoring her first World Cup win in a slalom in Semmering in December 2024 before taking two more victories and going on to be crowned World Cup slalom champion.